A man is handed the bill at a restaurant.

 • Open a new revolving credit account: Another way to increase your available credit is by opening a new credit card or personal line of credit.
 But you’ll still need to keep your balances low to manage your debt compared to your total available credit.
 And while opening a new account can increase your total credit, applying for too many new accounts within a short time may hurt your credit score.

-• Make a balance transfer: Making a balance transfer using a new balance transfer credit card may help you increase your available credit in a few ways.
-If you have multiple high-interest balances, moving your debt to a single card can free up the available credit on your other revolving credit accounts while providing a new line of credit.
-Additionally, some new credit cards offer a low to 0% introductory interest rate on balance transfers, which can help you pay your debt more quickly by avoiding expensive interest charges.
+• Make a balance transfer: You can raise your total credit limit by moving your debt to a new card.
+If you move high-interest balances to a single card, you can free up the available credit on your other accounts (as long as you don’t close them).
+It will also provide a new line of credit.
+Additionally, some new credit cards offer a low to 0% introductory interest rate on balance transfers, which can help you pay your debt more quickly by avoiding costly interest charges.

 Credit utilization ratio is one major component for calculating credit scores.
 Understanding how credit utilization works, including how to calculate your rate, can help you manage your score.